 For each one of the 4 actors, there can be a substitute, i.e. another actor of similar color or shape who can be brought on to the stage during a game-play in exchange for an existing actor.
 The teacher can specify from the settings of the game whether the child should also practice in understanding the related pairs of actors (e.g. similarity in shapes or color).

-As children gain confidence they can increase the density of hand movements and the expression of emotions thus offering very joyful improvisation sessions.
+As students gain experience and confidence they can increase the density of hand movements and the expression of emotions thus offering very joyful improvisation sessions.
 Engaging in improvisation exercises helps reduce stress and anxiety, which in turn can improve mental health environment in the classroom.
 This is another game that teachers report prevents melt-downs and can beused to stave off a tantrum.

 Ready to jump on the Jellies band?